laravel/docs/notifications.md

 <a name="customizing-the-mailer"></a>
 ### Customizing The Mailer

-By default, the email notification will be sended using the default driver defined in the `config/mail.php` configuration file.
-However, you may specify mailer driver at runtime calling the `mailer` method when building your message:
+By default, the email notification will be sent using the default driver defined in the `config/mail.php` configuration file.
+However, you may specify a different mailer at runtime by calling the `mailer` method when building your message:

     /**
      * Get the mail representation of the notification.